wildmountainfarms/solarthing/other/docs/quickstart_rover.md

 the `config` directory and change it.

 ### I want to test this without a Renogy Rover
-Make sure to configure the `dummy` field as the above section describes, then just run `java -jar solarthing.jar`.
+Make sure to configure the `dummy` field as the above section describes, then just run `java -jar solarthing.jar config/base.json`.

 ### I'm ready to use this for real!
 Once your configuration is how you want it, you can go back to the [quickstart](quickstart.md#configuration-continued) to enable and start the service.